Neleac/PaxVision-DefHacks2018/README.md

 ## Built With

 * [Jupyter Notebook] - Used for entire development
-* [Custom Vision API - Used for Custom Vision
+* [Microsoft Custom Vision API] - Used for Object Identification
 * [OpenCV] - Used for main video feed input

 ## Authors